James-buzz/laravel-file-uploads-s3/.docs/getting-started.md

 This command will launch both the Laravel development server and the Next.js development server concurrently.

 You should now be able to access the frontend application at http://localhost:3000 and start using the file upload functionality.

+## Troubleshooting

+- If you encounter CORS issues, check your S3 bucket CORS configuration
+- Ensure all environment variables are correctly set in both `.env` files
+- Check Laravel logs (`storage/logs/laravel.log`) for backend errors